mozilla/mozmlops/src/mozmlops/templates/README.md

 ## Running Inference Servers in Production

 Deploying your Ray Serve app to production requires changes in 3 different repositories: “application repo“, “function specific repo” and “deployment repo“ (please see [glossary](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Glossary) for details on these repositories).
+However, developing your Ray Serve app locally involves only "application repo".

 ### Steps in “application repo“